+Our next destination is a stone fountain.
+The curves of the rocker used for transporting coppers full of spring water remind of fluidity of the water and are incorporated in the fountain design decorated with Renaissance elements.
 By touch the participants will feel the curve in the upper part of the fountain.
-A few minutes later we will see the rockers in the Ethnographic House and make a comparison between these two forms.
-Groping down the facade of the fountain will reveal relief stone decoration including songbirds, stylized suns and a vase with flowers in the middle.

-Water is a base for dough kneading.
-For the festive breads is used "silent water" related to ancient pagan beliefs.
-According to the Bulgarian folk tradition "silent" is the water not drunk, brought in full silence, without a drop splashed, and in it herbs and flowers might be soaked.
-Water is one of the basic creative elements, symbolizing infinity, purity, energy, purifying power and a way to the afterlife.
-Every guest will get "a barduche" - a small pitcher partially full of water and could try to imitate the song of a nightingale, lark, oriole or other songbird using it.
+A few minutes later they will see rockers in the Ethnographic House and will make a comparison between these two forms.
+Groping down the facade of the fountain will reveal relief stone decorations including songbirds, stylized suns and a vase with flowers in the middle.
+Water is the basis for kneading dough.
+For the festive breads "silent water" is used, which is related to ancient pagan beliefs.
+According to the Bulgarian folk tradition "silent" is the water not drunk, brought in full silence, without a drop splashed, and in which herbs and flowers are scattered.
+Water is one of the main creative elements, symbolizing infinity, purity, energy, purifying power and a way to the afterlife.
+Every guest will get a "barduche" - a small pitcher partially full of water - and could try to imitate the song of a nightingale, lark or other songbird using it.